serverlessdays-dublin/dublin.serverlessdays.io/README.md

 ### Development

-In order to start the development environment you can run `npm devel` (or `npm development` if you like longer commands).
+In order to start the development environment you can run `npm run devel` (or `npm run development` if you like longer commands).
 This will bootstrap a live-reloading development web server on port [`8000`](http://localhost:8000/).

 ### Production Build